Hu Shih: Constitutionalism and human rights movement

-Criticism of the Chinese Communist Party after 1949
+Criticism of the Communist Party after 1949

-In the early 1950s, the Chinese Communist Party launched a years-long campaign criticizing Hu Shih's thoughts.
+In the early 1950s, the Chinese Communist Party launched a years-long campaign criticizing Hu's thoughts.
 In response, Hu published many essays in English attacking the political legitimacy of the Chinese Communist Party.

-In the writing field, Lu Xun and Hu were two most different examples representing two different political parties.
+In the writing field, Lu Xun and Hu represented two different political parties.
 The political differences between the Nationalist Party and the Chinese Communist Party led to significantly different evaluations of the two writers.
-As a supporter of the Communist Party, Lu Xun was hailed by its leader Mao Zedong as the greatest and most courageous fighter of the new cultural army.
-By contrast, Hu Shih was criticised by Communist-leaning historians as the earliest, the most persistent and most uncompromising enemy of Chinese Marxism and socialist thought.
+As a supporter of the Communist Party, Lu Xun was hailed by its leader Mao Zedong as "the greatest and most courageous fighter of the new cultural army".
+By contrast, Hu Shih was criticized by Communist-leaning historians as "the earliest, the most persistent and most uncompromising enemy of Chinese Marxism and socialist thought".
 The different evaluations of the two different writers show the complexity between two different political parties in modern China.

-Hu's opposition to the Chinese Communist Party was essentially an ideological conflict.
+Hu's opposition to the Chinese Communist Party was an ideological conflict.
 As a supporter of Pragmatism, Hu believed that social changes could only happen incrementally.
 Revolution or any ideologies that claim to solve social problems once and for all are not possible.
 Such a perspective was present in his early writing, as in the problem versus isms debate.
-He often quotes John Dewey: "progress is not a wholesale matter, but a retail job, to be contracted for and executed in section."
-Another ideological conflict came with his individualism.
+He quotes John Dewey: "progress is not a wholesale matter, but a retail job, to be contracted for and executed in section".

+Hu also opposed communism because of his ideological belief in individualism.
 Hu affirms the individual's right as independent from the collective.
 The individual has the right to develop freely and diversely without political suppression in the name of uniformity.
-He writes in "The Conflict of Ideologies":In contrast to a Marxist conception of history, Hu's vision of history is pluralistic and particular.
+He writes in "The Conflict of Ideologies":

+In contrast to a Marxist vision of history, Hu's conception of history is pluralistic and particular.
 In his talk with American economist Charles A. Beard, recorded in his diary, Hu believed the making of history is only coincidental.
 Since he is a proponent of reformism, pluralism, individualism, and skepticism, Hu's philosophy is irreconcilable with Communist ideology.
 Hu's later scholarship around the Chinese root of liberalism and democracy is consistent with his anti-CCP writings.
-In a later manuscript titled "Communism, Democracy, and Cultural Pattern," Hu constructs three arguments from Chinese intellectual history, especially from Confucian and Taoist traditions, to combat the authoritative rule of the Chinese Communist Party:
+In a later manuscript titled "Communism, Democracy, and Cultural Pattern", Hu constructs three arguments from Chinese intellectual history, especially from Confucian and Taoist traditions, to combat the authoritative rule of the Chinese Communist Party:

-Therefore, Hu regards the dictatorship of the Chinese Communist Party as not only "unhistorical," but also "un-Chinese."
+Therefore, Hu regards the dictatorship of the Chinese Communist Party as not only "unhistorical", but also "un-Chinese".

+Global policy

+Along with Albert Einstein, Hu was one of the sponsors of the Peoples' World Convention (PWC), also known as Peoples' World Constituent Assembly (PWCA), which took place from 1950 to 1951 at Palais Electoral in Geneva, Switzerland.